magoo/risk-measurement/docs/_sources/enterprise/index.rst.txt

 A decision to launch a rocket ship is not one to be taken lightly, nor would you expect it to be the sole decision of a single individual.

-Leadership can require that a decision of "Launch" may require predetermined factors that indicate that risks have been exhaustively mitigated.
+Leadership can require that a "Launch" decision meet certain requirements that defend it against negligence, cognitive error, corruption, imaginative failures, or gaps of evidence.
 Some examples will be listed here, and extrapolated in the continuing documentation:

 - Risks are decomposed into a register by the individuals mitigating them.
 - Forecasts are gathered by individuals who have been calibration trained.